 Keys of successful outsourcing

 Why does every company need to gives serious and continuous attention to their outsourcing arrangements?
-Because offshore outsourcing can sow the seeds of great success for your company.
+Because offshore software development and offshore outsourcing can sow the seeds of great success for your company.
 However, the inherent risks in an unsuccessful offshore project can cause big troubles.
 Let’s follow these rules to minimize those risks and maximize the opportunities to have successful outsourcing.

 - A strategic vision and plan.
 Of course, you have to know what you want to do.

 - Appropriate vendor selection.
 The most important thing is that should be the vendor you can trust.
 As a result, the outsourcing business may be hard to setup at but when you get familiar with it especially understand your vendors culture and they understand your culture things will come very fine.

 - Strong vendor understanding of your company goals and objectives

 - Clearly defined vendor scope, roles, responsibilities and service level agreements